Mati-as/mati-as.github.io/_posts/2024-07-24-Socket Programming.md

 Tag: [Network]
 toc: true
 ---

-here's a general code explanation to include above your code:

----

 ### General Overview of Socket Programming Example
 This example demonstrates a basic implementation of a TCP server and client using C# and the `System.Net.Sockets` namespace.
 Socket programming enables communication between two nodes on a network, and this example showcases how to create a server that listens for incoming connections and a client that connects to the server, exchanges messages, and then closes the connection.

 ### Server Code Explanation
 The server code initializes a socket to listen for incoming TCP connections.
 It binds the socket to an endpoint (defined by an IP address and port), starts listening for connections, and handles client requests in a loop.
-The server receives a message from the client, sends a response, and then closes the connection.
+The server receives a message from the client, sends a response, and th n closes the connection.

 1. **Namespace and Class Setup**: `namespace Servercore` and `class Program` define the scope and main class.
 2. **DNS and IP Resolution**: